samirsahoo007/technologies/docker/README.md

 Try out a few commands and then exit the container:

 root@719059da250d:/# lsb_release -a

 No LSB modules are available.

 Distributor ID:	Ubuntu

 Description:	Ubuntu 14.04.4 LTS

 Release:	14.04

 Codename:	trusty

 root@719059da250d:/# exit

 This doesn't look like much, but a lot has happened!

 What you are seeing is the bash shell of an isolated container running Ubuntu, on your machine.
 It's yours to place with - you can install things on it, run software, whatever you want.

-Here's a diagram and breakdown of what just happened (the digram is from the 'Understanding the Architecture' Docker Documentation, which is great):
+The above diagram is a breakdown of what just happened (the digram is from the 'Understanding the Architecture' Docker Documentation, which is great):

     We issue a docker command: